danielbloy/pico-interactive/README.md

   add to the virtual environment.
 I did not invest much time into solving this issue as the audio is largely handled by CircuitPython and the pico-interactive code is little more than a thin layer around it.

+## Roadmap

+For details of the planned set of changes, please see [roadmap.md](./roadmap.md).

+## Changelog

+### Version 1.0.1

+* Validated support for CircuitPython 9.1.4 on Pico boards.

+### Version 1.0.0

+* Generic task runner that handles task completion, task exceptions and support task restarts.
+* Support for logging in both Desktop and CircuitPython environments.
+* Button support for single, double and long-presses.
+* Buzzer support for playing tones.
+* Migrated `Song` in `music.py` from `originals/christmas` to `buzzer.py` as `Melody`.
+* Migrated `SongSequence` in `music.py` from `originals/christmas` to `buzzer.py` as `MelodySequence`.
+* Migrated `Flicker` from `originals/christmas` and `originals/light_jars` to `pixel.py` as `Flicker`.
+* NeoPixel support, including animations.
+* LED support, including animations.
+* Ultrasonic sensor support.
+* Audio support with `MP3` files.
+* Wi-Fi support using `adafruit_httpserver` (see roadmap for planned migration to alternative).
+    * Support for network node information page: index, inspect, cpu-information.
+    * Support for standard messages: alive, name, role, blink, led on/off, restart, trigger.
+    * Support for network directory via coordinator node (PC/Raspberry Pi) (register/unregister, heartbeat etc.).

 ## License